 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data yourself, then hire a professional, or use a backup plugin.
+If you don’t want to perform site backups, then use a professional, or use backup plugins.

 How To Configure File Permission Settings On Your Server

 The chmod (abbreviated from change mode) is a command that lets a user tell the system (or server) how much or how little access it should permit a file or a file directory to be given.
 It changes the file system modes of files and directories, including permissions and special modes.

 Basically, file permissions specify what can and can’t be done to your server files and folders.

 (Server file permissions specify what can and can’t be done to your files)